History of thanksgiving

 Get ready folks and hold on to your knickers

-All I knew about the holiday was the basics we are taught in school.
-Natives, (Hell I was never even taught what tribe) and pilgrims, they came together, shared food and everyone was happy.
-Never questioned it much but then I started getting this feeling several years ago like Thanksgiving was a hoax and it was glossing over genocide.
+Last year I realized I didn't know the full scope of Thanksgiven.
+I knew the Pagan Harvest Home connection and the "Thanksgiving" basics we are taught in school.
+Natives, (Hell I was never even taught what tribe) and pilgrims, came together, shared food and everyone was happy.
+Never questioned it much but then I started getting this feeling 5 or 6 years ago like Thanksgiving was a hoax and it was glossing over genocide after I started researching who Christopher Columbus was.
+So I took a dive down this rabbit hole that I am about to guide you all down.

 It all started